 If you want to visit somewhere with great prices and cheap beer, Prague is definitely a place to go and satisfy your wanderlust levels!
-Dubbed as the “Mini Paris”, the city offers many activities and attractions for all types of travellers including young travellers.
+Dubbed as the “Mini Paris”, the city offers many activities and attractions for all types of travelers including young travelers.
 From the Old Astronomical Clock in Old Town to stylish coffee shops in New Town, there is something for everybody!
 With Prague everlasting non-stop popularity, there is no reason why you should skip this on your list!

 You can browse through our Top 10 hostels, we have compiled below for your future travels!